Celebrity Shockers

 While appearing on the Today show to promote the limited release of Breaking Up Is Hard to Do, Olivia is asked if there is any truth to the rumor that she and Mr. Vincent are going to be married on Oprah Winfrey’s show in May.

-Olivia goes pale with rage, while her Friends with Money co-star Catherine Keener, who has taken on the role of Olivia’s self-appointed bodyguard, threatens to bitch slap the interviewer.
+Olivia goes pale with rage, while her Friends with Money co-star Catherine Keener, who has taken on the role of Olivia’s self-appointed bodyguard, threatens to slap the interviewer.
 Ms. Keener’s passionate defense of Olivia—and her own disintegrating marriage—suggest that Mr. Vincent is not, perhaps, the answer to Olivia’s midlife crisis.

 The remainder of Friends with Money is devoted to sorting out the possible answers to Olivia’s question.
 The ending, which this reviewer certainly didn’t see coming, is complicated by the sudden reappearance of Olivia’s former husband, Tad, who has been reduced to an emasculated shell by the heavily tattooed actress who stole him from Olivia.